scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 for the step.
 The notebook is then saved with the suffix ``-fill`` appended to the base filename to indicate that it is fillable.
-The saving step creates new markup from the output of each code cell to display the *expected* output in the fillable version of the notebook.
-Once filled by the students, the notebooks can be *submitted* for grading, as they contain a record of the last attempt at completing each step, even if unsuccessful.
+The saving step creates new markup from the output of each code cell to display the expected output in the progressive version of the notebook.
+Once filled by the students, the notebooks can be submitted for grading, as they contain a record of the last attempt at completing each step, even if unsuccessful.

-One can think of fillable notebooks as providing *training wheels* for the inexperienced programmer trying to balance different algorithmic concepts at the same time.
+One can think of progressively fillable notebooks as providing "training wheels" for the inexperienced programmer trying to balance different algorithmic concepts at the same time.
 This approach is somewhat analogous to simple unit testing using the ``doctest`` Python module, which runs functions